-I spent the last 7 years achieving different massage qualifications, to get to offer a service that is different from the standard massage.
+I spent the last seven years achieving different massage qualifications to offer a service that is different from the standard massage.

-My interest in the massage profession started a bit as a curiosity and a desire for a career change.
+My interest in the massage profession started as a curiosity and a desire for a career change.

-Indeed, before getting into the massage profession, I was working as Pizza Maker for a decade or so.
+Indeed, before getting into the massage profession, I worked as Pizza Maker for a decade or so.

 That did allow me to get permanent residence in Australia.

 But I knew that hospitality life was not what I wanted to do for the rest of my life.

 So, in Jan 2016, I did enrol in a Certificate IV in Massage Therapy at the SSNT (Southern School of Natural Therapies) in Fitzroy.

 After that, as soon as I finished the course, I decided to go travelling and experience more of the outback life.